noahehall/theBookOfNoah/_aws.md

     + lowest cost per GB of all EBS types
     + whenever data is accessed infrequently
     + good for fileservers
+## elastic load balancers
+### elb listeners
+  - a process that checks for connection requests to your load balancer
+    + client to load balancer: protocol and port for connections to front-end clients to load balancer
+    + load balancer to back-end instance: a protocol and port for connections to back-end instance to load balancer
+    + supported ELB protocols: http, https, TCP, SSL
+    + ELB supports all ports with EC2 VPC (1-65535)
+      + ELB classics only support: 25, 80, 443, 465, 587, 1024-65535

+## S3
+  - safe place to store files
+  - only for object based storage
+  - the data is spread across multiple devices and facilities to withstand failure
+### basics
+  - object based storage, i.e. allows you to upload files
+  - files can be from 0-5tb
+  - unlimited storage capacity (of course they charge you)
+  - files are stored in buckets (i.e. folder)
+  - universal name space: i.e. bucket names must be global (all users bucket names must be unique)
+  - bucket names are always in the form: `https://s3-REGION.amazonaws.com/BUCKETNAME`
+  - has SLA of 99.99% availability guarantee availability and information durability (i.e you wont lose the any files)
+  - lifecycle management (move through different storage tiers after certain time period)
+  - supports versioning
+  - supports encryption (several ways)
+  - secure data using access control lists and/or bucket policies
+### price structure
+  - storage costs
+  - requests costs
+  - storage management pricing (adding tags to objects)
+  - data transfer pricing (data in is free, moving data around s3 costs)
+  - transfer acceleration:
+### tiered storage
+  + S3 standard: 99.999999..
+(11 9s)% durability, sotred in multiple places
+    - fault tolerance 2 s3s
+  + S3 IA- infrequently accessed) for data that is accesses less frequenty, but requires rapidaccess when needed
+    - cheaper than s3
+    - fault tolerance 2 s3s
+    - minimum object size 128kb
+    - retrieval fee: per gb retrieved
+  + Reduced redundancy storage: designe dfor 99.99% durability (not 11 9s)
+    - cheaper than standard
+    - good for replaceable files
+    - fault tolerance: 1 s3
+  + glacier (not really s3): very cheap, used only for archivl
+    - takes 3-5 hours to restore from glacier
+    - low cost: 0.01 per gb per month
+    - minimum storage duration: 90 days
+    - no sla
+## sto
+### TERMINOLOGY
+  - object based storage: objects are things like videos, documents, photos, etc
+    - flat files: objects to be stored
+  - block based storage: things like operating systems
+  - bucket: a folder
+### data consistency model:
+  - new objects: read after write consistency:
+    + if you create a new object, you will be able to read that object right away and receive the data
+  - updates (put/delete) objects): eventual consistency for overwrite puts and deletes (takes time to propagate)
+    + if you update an object, and try to read from it immediately after (couple ms), you may get the old data or the new data
+## S3 objects
+  - all s3 objects have:
+    1. key: the name of the object
+    2. value: the data and is made up of a sequence of bytes
+    3. version ID: important for versioning
+    4. metadata: data about the data you are storing
+      - e.g. the date created/updated/etc
+    5. subresources:
+      1. access control lists: permissions, who can access this object. fine grained permissions on objects, or buckets
+      2. torrent: S3 supports bit torrent protocol
 ## tips and tricks
 ### using ssh (pem file) to connect to EC2
   1. create ec2 and associate it wiht a pem file